twitter/rezolus/README.md

 so that new ones can be easily added to further extend the capabilities of Rezolus.

-Each telemetry source is oversampled, so that we can build a histogram across a time interval.
+Each telemetry source is oversampled so that we can build a histogram across a time interval.
 This histogram allows us to capture variations which will appear in the far upper and lower percentiles.
 This oversampling approach is one of the key differentiators of Rezolus when compared to other telemetry agents.